 Related work

-Existing maldoc detection methods can be classified broadly into two categories: Dynamic and static analysis.
-Dynamic analysis, in which malicious documents are executed and examined in a specially instrumented environment in order to capture the samples’ malicious behavior; While for static analysis, the detection is carried out without code execution but by statically scanning and examining the header, binary level N-gram of files etc. In general, the advantages of static analysis are: easy to deploy, good speed but relatively low accuracy.
-Dynamic analysis, on the other hand, although suffering from low-speed, intense resources-consuming, they enjoy the highest accuracy.
-Both techniques nowadays already had a large amount of successful stories.
-More advanced solutions in this line usually involve the hybrids of dynamic and static (Please see Maiorca et al. [9] for detail).
+Existing malicious documents detection methods can be classified broadly into two categories: dynamic and static analysis.
+Dynamic analysis, in which malicious documents are executed and examined in a specially created environment in order to capture the samples’ malicious behavior; while for the static analysis, the detection is carried out without code execution but with static scanning and examination for the header, binary level N-gram of files, etc. In general, the advantages of static analysis are: easy to deploy, good speed but relatively low accuracy.
+Compared with that, dynamic analysis, though suffering from low-speed and intense resources-consuming, enjoys the highest accuracy.
+Both techniques nowadays have already had a large number of successful stories.
+More advanced solutions in this line usually involve the hybrids of dynamic and static detection methods (Please see Maiorca et al. [9] for detail).
 A summary of existing methods is presented in Table1.

 Table 1: A taxonomy of malicious PDF document techniques.
 This taxonomy is partially based on Platform Diversity [8] with the addition of works after 2016 as well as summaries parser, machine learning, and pattern dependencies